 From the beginning, Mick was seeking a way to improve the pick, pack and ship process through a goods-to-man system based on one basic principle - it must be able to deliver any item to any operator at any time.
 Together with two experts in engineering and robotics, Professors Peter Wurman and Raffaello D'Andrea, Kiva Systems was launched and within 20 months the company had its first prototype solution working.
 Initially, Kiva Systems was funded with $1.6 Million through a group of private "angel" investors.
 In 2004, Bain Capital Ventures in Boston injected $5 Million of venture capital and Bain subsequently invested an additional $15 Million over the next three years.
 Bain clearly understood that the $100 Billion e-commerce market was ripe for growth and that Kiva has an important role to play in this market.
 By 2009, Kiva Systems was named the 6th fastest growing company in the US by Inc. 500 and their incredible growth shows no signs of letting up (last year sales were reportedly up by 130%).

-Today, Kiva Systems is cash flow positive and is backed by $33 Million of investor capital.
-As at February, 2012, the company has approximately 275 full-time employees (100 were added last year), and 25 customers operating their solution within 35 distribution centers across North America, the UK, and Europe.
-Plans are also underway for geographic expansion with a new European office in the works.
-While the majority of Kiva's success to date has been driven by rapid growth within the Internet retail sector, Kiva Systems is already seeking new ways to expand into other distribution sectors that can benefit from its unique approach.
+Kiva Systems turned cash flow positive in 2012and at the time the company had approximately 275 full-time employees (100 were added in 2011).
+Approximately 25 customers were operating their solution within 35 distribution centers across North America, the UK, and Europe.
+Plans were also underway for geographic expansion with a new European office in the works.
+While the majority of Kiva's success was been driven by rapid growth within the e-commerce retail sector, Kiva Systems was seeking new ways to expand into other distribution sectors that can benefit from its unique approach.